 Malaysia, a big producer of both manufacturing goods and commodities, is another resilient ASEAN economy.
 Like Thailand, the country had also run persistent current account surpluses for years.
-As a net oil and soft commodity exporter, Malaysia has been positively affected by the overall strength of commodity markets, which resulted in a bigger current account surplus.
-Malaysia's reserve adequacy metrics are much tighter than those for Thailand are, with the central bank holding less than half of the amount of FX reserves that Thailand holds at USD 109 Bn.
-However, Malaysia is still in the safe zone of the IMF reserve adequacy metric with a 122% coverage.
+As a net oil and soft commodity exporter, Malaysia has been positively affected by the overall strength of commodity markets in recent years, which resulted in a bigger current account surpluses.
+Malaysia's reserve adequacy metrics are much tighter than those for Thailand, with the central bank holding almost half of the amount of FX reserves that Thailand holds at USD 113 Bn.
+However, Malaysia is still in the safe zone of the IMF reserve adequacy metric with a 115% coverage.